Modern Slavery Statement

 Our business

+NEC Group is the UK’s leading live events business operating in exhibitions, conferences, music, sports, family entertainment and hospitality.
 Our venues include the NEC, ICC, Resorts World Arena, Utilita Arena Birmingham and the VOX Conference Centre.
-We also operate a national ticketing agency, The Ticket Factory, award winning caterer Amadeus and hospitality brand Amplify.
+During FY24 we also operated the national ticketing agency, The Ticket Factory, award winning caterer Amadeus and hospitality brand Amplify.

 (i) Conventions & Exhibitions – which operates the NEC, ICC & VOX Conference Centre venues;